 However, crafting 2 native apps at the same time could be even more wasteful, despite all the perks of native development.
 Besides, what if you decide to cover Windows Phone and Blackberry devices as well?
 Creating only one app that can run on all platforms seems to be a far better option.
 But is it?

 We have already raised this issue in our previous article covering the 5-step guide for choosing the mobile development approach.
 It’s time to shed some light on the technologies behind each of the approaches.

 1. Native App Development

 This approach implies the use of platform-specific programming languages, software development kits, development environment and other tools provided by the OS vendors.
 As a result, building native apps for several platforms requires you to employ two separate technology stacks.
-For example, the basic toolset for iOS and Android development is as follows:
+For example, the basic toolset for Android and iOS native development is as follows:

 The above-listed out-of-the-box tools allow you to create advanced features and nearly perfect experiences within the native apps.
 Yet, this approach is the most time-consuming and tends to be the most costly.
 To create a native app for each platform, you need separate development teams to code for iOS and Android or any other OS.
 Obviously, this involves additional investments.

 Native apps can use 100 percent of the features available for a specific OS and corresponding devices.
 They usually perform better and enable completely custom, platform-specific UI implementation – any nonstandard interface element or complex animation can be created using native tools.
 Hence this approach is perfect for consumer-facing app development.